 The Valuation of Land Act 1960 is the principal legislation in determining property valuations.
 Under the Valuation of Land Act 1960, the Victorian Valuer-General conducts property valuations on an annual basis.
-Greater Shepparton applies a CIV to all properties within the municipality to take into account the full development value of the property.
-This basis of valuation takes into account the total market value of the land including buildings and other improvements.
+Valuations are made by certified practising valuers and consider: